Dy Saveth: Family

 Saveth is divorced from her ex-husband Houy Keng, with whom she had two children.
 She also has one adopted daughter.

 Legacy

 A legendary actress of Cambodia

-With her impressive filmography of more than a hundred films, Saveth is a living legend of Cambodian cinema.
+With her filmography comprising more than a hundred films, some consider Saveth a legend of Cambodian cinema.

 A witness to the lost reels of Cambodian cinema

 Saveth, as one of the rare artists and actresses along with Prum Manh to have survived the Cambodian genocide, has become an important link in the transmission of collective memory in Cambodia.

 Dy Saveth, who lives surrounded by photos of film-makers and actors lost during the Khmer rouge period, embodies the imperative to testify, to speak for and remember those who died.